 What sparked the new period of immigration?
 In the 1950s, America began to struggle seriously with its deep racial divisions.
-The movement for the civil rights of American blacks was already underway when John F. Kennedy was elected President.
-As Americans became critically aware of the deep structures of racism, they also saw that race discrimination continued to shape American immigration law, excluding people from the “Asia-Pacific triangle.”
+The movement for the civil rights of American blacks was already underway when John F. Kennedy was elected president.
+As Americans became critically aware of the deep structures of racism, they also saw that racial discrimination continued to shape American immigration law, excluding people from the “Asia-Pacific triangle.”
 President Kennedy prepared legislation to “eliminate discrimination between peoples and nations on a basis that is unrelated to any contribution immigrants can make and is inconsistent with our traditions of welcome.”
-In 1965, after his assassination, a new Immigration Act was signed into law by President Johnson.
+In 1965, after his assassination, a new immigration act was signed into law by President Johnson.

 From India have come Hindus with all the many streams and strands of the Hindu religious tradition.
 They have gradually moved from makeshift quarters and rental space into elaborate and beautifully designed temples in such cities as Pittsburgh, Nashville, Atlanta, and Detroit.
 The Jain community, also from India, has created a nationwide network, building temples and launching a youth movement.
 Sikhs have built gurdwaras, sponsored Red Cross Blood Drives, and struggled to claim the right to wear their turbans, whether on hard-hat jobs or in the armed services.

 Muslims have come from Pakistan and India, joining other Muslims from the Middle East and Africa to form Islamic centers.
-They have met their African-American cousins and the Lebanese immigrants already settled in America, and together have worked to articulate an Islamic voice in American public affairs.
-They have both participated in public schools and established private Muslim schools.
-Today, striking mosques make their home in New York, Toledo, Houston, Phoenix and dozens of other cities.
+They have met their African American cousins and the Lebanese immigrants already settled in America, and together have worked to articulate an Islamic voice in American public affairs.
+They have both participated in public schools and established private Islamic schools.
+Today, mosques make their home in New York, Toledo, Houston, Phoenix and dozens of other cities.